sky-uk/mite/CONTRIBUTING.md

 ## Responsibilities

-* All PRs must have at least one comment by a core maintainer within two working days.
+* All PRs must have at least one comment by a core maintainer within three working days.
-* All additional comments must be replied to by a core maintainer with two working days
+* All additional comments must be replied to by a core maintainer with three working days

 ## Releases